agektmr/PortableCache/README.md

 ## What is PortableCache.js?

-PortableCache.js (PCache) is a resource loader with mobile browsers in mind.
+PortableCache.js is a resource loader with mobile browsers in mind.

 * Declarative APIs.
 * Uses the best available storage on user's browser: